 There’s a lot of great summer items out there on the high street, even without the sales.
-Topman in particular are doing much to replace the label’s history of sweatshop man-made horrors with on trend items in natural fabrics.
+Topman in particular are doing well replacing the label’s history of sweatshop man-made horrors with on trend items in natural fabrics.
 But first up is Uniqlo, these pink washed chinos are very Hamptons, an easy shape to wear in a brave colour.
-Button down shirts and denim continue to be trends in shirting and Topman combine both in one lovely, slender shirt.
+Button down shirts and denim continue to be trends in shirting .. and Topman combine both in one lovely, slender shirt.
 Their Liberty-print floral bow tie would be a great contrast and is a keeper.
 Finally, how nice are these patent grey sandals?
 Sadly sold out online, hit the stores (especially if you can reach one out of town) to nab a pair.

 A good Father’s Day present is hard to find; we picked out some fab gifts yesterday, but my Dad was after a T-shirt.
 I headed to the high street to find him one, but quickly realised that what once was a goldmine for interesting, unusual tees was now a factory of cartoon characters, fussy design and ugly graphics.
 After a look around a few more typical high street retailers, I’d almost had enough.

 The more I write about summer clothes, and slowly accept that summer isn’t actually coming, I look to next winter and start structuring my cold wardrobe.
 Coats are a notoriously hard thing to get right and a single inch too short or too long can ruin not only an entire look, but an entire wardrobe (well, almost.)